elmtree-askmo/cloudcannon-app/content/learn/biotechnology/explain-the-base-pairing-rules-for-dna-including-the-specific-pairs-involved.md

 url: /learn/biotechnology/questions/explain-the-base-pairing-rules-for-dna-including-the-specific-pairs-involved
 score: -1.0
 related_article1:
-    id: 166828
+    id: 166824
-    title: Identify the purine bases and describe their role in nucleic acids.
+    title: >-
+        What are the main chemical components of DNA and where is it located in cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/identify-the-purine-bases-and-describe-their-role-in-nucleic-acids
+    url: /learn/biotechnology/questions/what-are-the-main-chemical-components-of-dna-and-where-is-it-located-in-cells
 related_article2:
+    id: 166833
+    title: >-
+        How can you predict the complementary strand of a given DNA sequence?
+    subject: Biotechnology
+    url: /learn/biotechnology/questions/how-can-you-predict-the-complementary-strand-of-a-given-dna-sequence
+related_article3:
     id: 166826
+    title: >-
-    title: What are the three main components of a nucleotide?
+        What are the three main components of a nucleotide?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-are-the-three-main-components-of-a-nucleotide
-related_article3:
-    id: 166831
-    title: What is the significance of the 5’ to 3’ orientation in nucleic acid structure?
-    subject: Biotechnology
-    url: /learn/biotechnology/questions/what-is-the-significance-of-the-5-to-3-orientation-in-nucleic-acid-structure
 related_article4:
-    id: 166830
+    id: 166833
-    title: How are phosphodiester linkages formed between nucleotides?
+    title: >-
+        How can you predict the complementary strand of a given DNA sequence?
     subject: Biotechnology
+    url: /learn/biotechnology/questions/how-can-you-predict-the-complementary-strand-of-a-given-dna-sequence
+related_article5:
+    id: 166828
+    title: >-
+        Identify the purine bases and describe their role in nucleic acids.
+    subject: Biotechnology
-    url: /learn/biotechnology/questions/how-are-phosphodiester-linkages-formed-between-nucleotides
+    url: /learn/biotechnology/questions/identify-the-purine-bases-and-describe-their-role-in-nucleic-acids
 ---

 &nbsp;